 Because the mirror inside the camera has been removed (hence the name), with mirrors used to bounce light from the path of the lens up into the optical viewfinder of a DSLR, it has allowed companies to make mirrorless cameras much more compact than DSLRs.

 If you’re looking for a camera that is lightweight with excellent image quality and interchangeable lenses, then a mirrorless camera is what you should be looking at.
 Below is a list of some of the best mirrorless travel cameras.

 Fujifilm is known to have one of the best range of mirrorless cameras on the market.
 They are loved by armatures and professional photographers alike, and I currently own the Fujifilm X-T2 camera.

-The Fujifilm X-T20 combines the specification from its older sibling X-T2 with a smaller and lighter body.
+The Fujifilm X-T20 combines the specification of its older sibling X-T2 with a smaller and lighter body.
 Creating the perfect travel companion.

 This can’t be said for brands like Sony and Canon – who have different lens ranges for their mirrorless (very limited) cameras and their DSLRs.

 The only downside is the battery life is not great on this camera.
-Shooting a video for 30 minutes is more, and Sony A600 will overheat and automatically shuts itself off.
-The range of lens available is also limited from Sony.
+Shooting a video for 30 minutes is more, and the Sony A600 will overheat and automatically shut itself off.
+The range of lenses available is also limited from Sony.